Gender Pay Gap

 - Proportion of males and females in each quartile band (see table)

-At the upper pay quartiles, it is pleasing to note that the majority of staff are also female (74.38%).
+At the upper pay quartiles, it is pleasing to note that the majority of staff are also female and this figure has increased from last period (76.5%).
 This tells us that although a lot of women in our organisation are at the lowest pay quartiles, a lot are also at the upper pay quartiles.

-Aside from the Chief Executive Officer, all of the most senior positions in our organisation on the date when the data was captured were female.
-This includes the Chief Operating Officer, five Headteachers, seven Deputy Headteachers and 13 Assistant Headteachers.
-We are proud that women in our organisation hold these senior positions.
+Aside from the Chief Executive Officer, all but one of the most senior positions in our organisation on the date when the data was captured were female.
+The gender mix of the most senior roles in the organisation remained similar to that of the previous period and we continue to be proud that women hold the majority of the most senior positions in our organisation.